Nasal spray drug related to ketamine approved by FDA to treat depression

 “Most antidepressant drugs are studied up to 8 weeks, so to have this one-year data is pretty unique,” he added.

-Previously, the use of ketamine infusions to treat depression was not covered by insurance, and sessions cost in range from $350 to $700.
-The FDA did not say if the drug would be covered by all or most insurance companies.
+Previously, the use of ketamine infusions to treat depression was not covered by insurance, and sessions ranged from $350 to $700.
+The wholesale price of the Johnson & Johnson drug is between $590 and $885 per session, the FDA said in a statement.
+Insurance coverage is anticipated.

 Currently, Eli Lilly's Symbyax is the only FDA-approved drug for treatment-resistant depression.